John Crocker: North Africa

 Again, Crocker's appointment was not destined to last long as, in September, he relinquished command of XI Corps over to Lieutenant-General Gerard Bucknall, and took command of IX Corps District from Lieutenant-General Francis Nosworthy.
 The corps, with Gordon MacMillan (later a distinguished divisional commander and full general) as its Brigadier General Staff (BGS), was then stationed in Northern England under Northern Command, with responsibility for Durham, Northumberland, and the North Riding of Yorkshire.
 Crocker's rank of major-general was made permanent on 4 December 1942 (with seniority backdated to 16 November 1941).
-On 16 March 1943 his rank of lieutenant-general was made temporary.
-In September IX Corps District was mobilised to become a field force formation, was redesignated as IX Corps once again, and was assigned to the newly created British First Army.
+On 16 March 1943, his rank of lieutenant-general was made temporary.
+In September, IX Corps District was mobilised to become a field force formation, was redesignated as IX Corps once again, and was assigned to the newly created British First Army.
 Commanded throughout its existence by Lieutenant-General Kenneth Anderson, the First Army was formed to be the parent formation for the Allied forces preparing to invade French North Africa as part of Operation Torch.
 Lieutenant-General Charles Allfrey's V Corps formed the other half of the British contingent of the First Army and saw bitter fighting in the early stages of the Tunisian campaign towards the end of 1942 and in early 1943.

 Together with his corps HQ, Crocker departed for North Africa in the spring of 1943, with his HQ becoming operational on 24 March 1943.
 He took under command his old 6th Armoured Division, now under Major-General Charles Keightley, along with the 46th Infantry Division, under Major-General Harold Freeman-Attwood, and Major-General Raymond Briggs's 1st Armoured Division, which had been transferred over from the British Eighth Army.
-Crocker's first battle on 8 April was an attempt to cut off the retreating Italian First Army, and he ordered Keightley's 6th Armoured Division to take the Fondouk Pass but he majorly underestimated the strength of the Italian defences there.
+Crocker's first battle on 8 April was an attempt to cut off the retreating Italian First Army, and he ordered Keightley's 6th Armoured Division to take the Fondouk Pass, but he majorly underestimated the strength of the Italian defences there.
 Also under command for the operation was the U.S. 34th Infantry Division, under Major General Charles W. Ryder, which Crocker ordered to seize a key position to the right of the pass.
 Elements of Philip Roberts's 26th Armoured Brigade, part of the 6th Armoured Division, cut across the Americans' line of attack and caused a considerable amount of confusion.
 In addition, Crocker's handling of his infantry was also thought to be somewhat poor.
 Although the British armour did eventually break through, the Italians had by now escaped the trap.
-Crocker was later very critical of the Americans, which caused upset at Allied Forces Headquarters (AFHQ) and infuriating General Dwight D. Eisenhower, the Supreme Allied Commander in North Africa.
+Crocker was later very critical of the Americans, which caused upset at Allied Forces Headquarters (AFHQ) and infuriated General Dwight D. Eisenhower, the Supreme Allied Commander in North Africa.